+Children will have PE every Wednesday and Friday afternoon.
 Please ensure your child wears their PE kit to school on these days and that all items are clearly labelled with their full name.

+We are very pleased to announce that every child now has access to an exciting range of online texts via Bug Club, a separate letter explaining how to sign in and access the platform has been sent to parents.
 Please check your child’s book bag for their reading diary and reading book.
 The reading diary needs to be signed and handed in every day please.
 The expectation is for Y6 children to read for 30 minutes each evening.

 Children need to bring their own water bottle to keep in class which they can access throughout the day as the water fountains are currently not in use.
 Please make sure your child’s name is written clearly on their water bottle.